Getting Started with the cf CLI

 APP-NAME

-is the name of the app.MY-HOSTNAME
+is the name of the app.APP-DOMAIN

-This section describes how to create or update a service instance.
+These sections describe how to create or update a service instance.

-Create a Service Instance
+Create a service instance

 To create a new service instance, use the cf create-user-provided-service